-Inside, the chancel arcade received a semicircular arch and support on romanesque consoles with leafy motifs.
-Originally, the interior of the building was illuminated by semicircular, small windows, and the entrance led through a portal with a tympanum from the beginning of the 13th century with a poorly outlined trefoil crown.
+Inside, the arcade separating the presbytery part from the nave, received a semicircular arch and support on Romanesque consoles with leafy motifs.
+Originally, the interior of the building was illuminated by semicircular, small windows, and the entrance led through a southern portal with a tympanum from the beginning of the 13th century with a poorly outlined trefoil crown.

 The massive church tower was divided into five storeys, with a room in the ground floor and a matroneumn (gallery) on the floor.
 The gallery bends semicircularly to the nave and opens with three windows on its interior.
 In its ground floor there is a square, cross-vaulted chamber, lit by shooting holes.
 Originally this room opened onto the nave with an arcade, above which on the north side a small semicircular portal was placed.
 At the threshold, two sockets on the beams were exposed, on which a timber porch rested (at a height of 2.8 meters), connected by a staircase or a ladder with the interior of the nave.
 On the other hand, the portal runs trough narrow stairs, located in the northern wall, specially thickened for this purpose, to the gallery in the tower.
 Its interior was covered with a cross vault and illuminated with a western window, and from the east connected with a semi-circular small apse, covered with a half-dome.
 There are three semi-circular openings in it, providing good visibility to the nave.
 In the upper, defensive storey of the tower there are windows in the form of arrowslits or observation windows.
 The highest storey have a bifora, separated by columns with cube capital.
 The upper floors of the tower had no connection with the gallery and it is not known how they were accessible from the nave.